Tjofil/Text_file_compression_tool/docs/index.md

 ## Results and conclusions

-The following table shows the results of the program when working with text files of size euqal to a couple of megabytes, downloaded from the Internet.
+The following table shows the results of the program when working with text files of size equal to a couple of megabytes, downloaded from the Internet.

 | File | Original size[KB] | this.cpp - size[KB] | WinRar - siize[KB]
 | ------ | ------ | ------ | ------ |